hmiesen/website/content/topics/Automation/Replicability/cloud-computing/snellius_cluster.md

 Once your request is approved, you can connect to Snellius.
 You can find instructions on how to connect to the system [__**here**__](https://servicedesk.surf.nl/wiki/spaces/WIKI/pages/30660216/Connecting+to+the+system).

-### Information on How to Use the National Supercomputer
+### Information on How to Use Snellius

 You can find extensive information on Snellius' technical specifications and research examples in the Virtual 3D tour via the [__**SURF User Knowledge Base**__](https://servicedesk.surf.nl/wiki/spaces/WIKI/pages/30660184/Snellius).
 You will find information on how to use the National Supercomputer via the following weblink: [__**Generic Usage Guides**__](https://servicedesk.surf.nl/wiki/spaces/WIKI/pages/74227835/Generic+usage+guides).

-Additional support at TiU is available at Digital Research Support (DRS) via [email](mailto:digitalresearchsupport@tilburguniversity.edu) or the Self-Service Portal of TiU.
+Additional support at Tilburg University (TiU) is available at Digital Research Support (DRS) via [email](mailto:digitalresearchsupport@tilburguniversity.edu) or the Self-Service Portal of TiU.

 {{% tip %}}